sbt/sbt-header/README.md

 headerLicense := Some(HeaderLicense.MIT("2015", "Heiko Seeberger"))
 ```

-This will also given precedence if a license has been auto detected from project settings.
+This will also be given precedence if a license has been auto detected from project settings.

 ### Build in licenses